Avocado Salad Dressing

 Vegetable oils often contain unsaturated fats and tend to oxidize, resulting in body inflammation.
 That’s why the best oils for salad should be nut oils, seed oils, or olive oil.

 The best 4 oils for salad dressing recipes are:

-Thaw in the fridge the day before using.
+Thaw in the refrigerator the day before using.

-Below I listed more low-carb, healthy salad dressing recipes for you to try.
+Below I listed more healthy salad dressing recipes for you to try.

 Have you made this avocado salad dressing vegan recipe?
 Share a comment or review below to connect with me,